psevestre/openid-fapi/Financial_API_WD_002.md

 ## 8. Security considerations

 ### 8.1 Introduction
 As a profile of the OAuth 2.0 Authorization Framework, this specification references the security considerations defined in section 10 of [RFC6749], as well as [RFC6819] - OAuth 2.0 Threat Model and Security Considerations, which details various threats and mitigations.
 The security of OAuth 2.0 has been proven formally - under certain assumptions - in [OAUTHSEC].
-A detailed security analysis of FAPI can be found in [FAPISEC].
+A detailed security analysis of FAPI Security Profile 1.0 can be found in [FAPISEC].

 ### 8.2 Uncertainty of resource server handling of access tokens
 There is no way that the client can find out whether the resource access was granted for a bearer or sender-constrained access token.